[?] Subscribe To This Site

 Shirley's Advice to New Homeschoolers

-After about eight years of homeschooling I think I have a little advice to offer those following along behind me:
+After almost 15 years of homeschooling, I have a little advice to offer those following along behind me:

-Home education is an exciting and rewarding journey, which you will embark upon when you make the choice to home educate your children on a long term basis.
+Homeschooling is an exciting and rewarding journey, which you will embark upon when you make the choice to teach your kids yourself.

 It requires sacrifice and commitment but most of all a strong conviction that this is the right choice for your family.